nhsengland/fdp-design-guide/docs/index.md

 - if an image is decorative, give it a null text alternative like this: (alt="")

 ### Product tiles and other large buttons
-- if there is a need to add an image to a product tile, ensure that it is a copyright free image that is meaningful to users, and not a screengrab of a product page
+- if there is a need to add an image to a large button or "tile", ensure that it is a copyright free image that is meaningful to users, and not a screengrab of a product page

 ## Data Visualisations
 - every chart or other visualization must have a title.
 This benefits all users, and particularly those using a screen-reader. [type size medium]